Madison (cycling): History

 The Madison began as a way of circumventing laws passed in New York in the US, aimed at restricting the exhaustion of cyclists taking part in six-day races.

 According to a contemporary newspaper clipping retained by Major Taylor:

 The riders are becoming peevish and fretful.
 The wear and tear upon their nerves and their muscles, and the loss of sleep make them so.
 If their desires are not met with on the moment, they break forth with a stream of abuse.
 Nothing pleases them.
 These outbreaks do not trouble the trainers with experience, for they understand the condition the men are in.

 The condition included delusions and hallucinations.
 Riders wobbled and frequently fell.
 But the riders were often well paid, especially since more people came to watch them as their condition worsened.
 Promoters in New York paid Teddy Hale $5,000 when he won in 1896 and he won "like a ghost, his face as white as a corpse, his eyes no longer visible because they'd retreated into his skull," as one report had it.

 The New York Times said in 1897:

 An athletic contest in which participants "go queer" in their heads, and strain their powers until their faces become hideous with the tortures that rack them, is not sport.
 It is brutality.
 Days and weeks of recuperation will be needed to put the Garden racers in condition, and it is likely that some of them will never recover from the strain.

 Alarmed, New York and Illinois ruled in 1898 that no competitor could race for more than 12 hours a day.
-The promoter of the event at Madison Square Garden, reluctant to close his stadium for half the day, realised that giving each rider a partner with whom he could share the racing meant the race could still go on 24 hours a day but that no one rider would exceed the 12-hour limit.
+The promoter of the event at Madison Square Garden, reluctant to close his stadium for half the day, realized that giving each rider a partner with whom he could share the racing meant the race could still go on 24 hours a day but that no one rider would exceed the 12-hour limit.
 Speeds rose, distances grew, crowds increased, money poured in.
 Where Charlie Miller rode 2,088 mi alone, the Australian Alf Goullet and a decent partner could ride 2,790 mi.

 The fastest known average speed of a Madison men's race is 59.921 km/h, achieved by the Australian duo of Sam Welsford and Leigh Howard, at the world cup race in Glasgow, United Kingdom, 9 November 2019.

+Origins of the name Madison Racing

+The term Madison Racing derives essentially from a sequence of local New York City names honoring President James Madison.
+A lodge had been built at what was then the prominent and northernmost waypoint into and out of New York City.
+In honor of the recently deceased president, the cottage was named Madison Cottage.
+After the demise of Madison cottage, the site gave rise to a park, in turn named Madison Square, which remains today.